histeward/rock-paper-scissors/README.md

 * from the `random` library import the `choice` functinon to make the computer choose a random answer

-**2 functions just for printing text letter by letter and one just for laziness** The slow reveal function and the lazy clearing the terminal function.
+**2 functions just for printing text letter by letter and one just for laziness**

 ```python
 def revealPrint(s):
     """